-Leitmotif: A very rare literary example with "The Rains of Castamere" (sung there by The National).
+Leitmotif: A very rare literary example with "The Rains of Castamere".
 Even in-universe this is known as a Lannister song, and while it's especially associated with Twyin Lannister, it's something of a "Lannister anthem" in general.
 In terms of the story the song also frequently precedes moments of sudden death of important characters.

 Left for Dead: Sandor Clegane, who is (probably) now the gravedigger on the Quiet Isle.